bifurcationkit/BifurcationKit.jl/docs/src/detectionBifurcation.md

 The detection of Branch point is done by analysis of the spectrum of the Jacobian.

-The detection is triggered by setting `detectBifurcation = true` in the parameter `::ContinuationPar` passed to `continuation`.
+The detection is triggered by setting `detectBifurcation > 0` in the parameter `::ContinuationPar` passed to `continuation`.
 When a **Hopf point** is detected, a point is added to `br.bifpoint` allowing for later refinement using the function `newtonHopf`.

 ## Bifurcations of periodic orbits
-The detection is triggered by setting `detectBifurcation = true` in the parameter `::ContinuationPar` passed to `continuation`.
+The detection is triggered by setting `detectBifurcation > 0` in the parameter `::ContinuationPar` passed to `continuation`.
 The detection of bifurcation points is done by analysis of the spectrum of the Monodromy matrix composed of the Floquet multipliers.
 The following bifurcations are currently detected:

 - Fold of periodic orbit
 - Neimark-Sacker